 Moreover, most of the mosaics we know now hadn’t been excavated by the 1500s so Renaissance artists would have been largely unaware of them.
 Excavations at Pompeii began in the 1740s, Delos in the 1840s, Sicily’s Villa Romana del Casale in the late 19th century, Pella in the 1950s, Zeugma in the 1990s and so on.
 So all the time, the crucial centuries, when western art was flourishing, pre-Byzantine mosaics were effectively invisible.

-This invisibility was later consolidated by the collecting tendancies of the young artisocrats who took their Grand Tours of Europe from the late 18th century onwards.
-Drifting around the continent, buying, amassing and shipping anything moveable back home to adorn their country estates – marbles, books, sarcophogi, manuscripts, vases, jewels, furniture- but not mosaics.
+This invisibility was later consolidated by the collecting tendencies of the young aristocrats who took their Grand Tours of Europe from the late 18th century on wards.
+Drifting around the continent, buying, amassing and shipping anything movable back home to adorn their country estates – marbles, books, sarcophagi, manuscripts, vases, jewels, furniture- but not mosaics.
 Art is about display and mosaics couldn’t be displayed so they didn’t get accepted as Art.